David-1271/ds202-your-david-lawlor/README.md

     ##  3rd Qu.:17.0   3rd Qu.: 9.000   3rd Qu.: 6.000   3rd Qu.:115
     ##  Max.   :31.0   Max.   :22.000   Max.   :20.000   Max.   :176

-The dataset covers 14 seasons, 16,658 unique games, and 33316 team-game rows (roughly balanced between wins and losses, since every game has exactly one winner and one loser).
+This is 14 seasons, 16,658 games, and 33316 team-game rows, split about evenly between wins and losses since every game has one winner and one loser.

-## Example Visualization
+## Points Distribution

 ``` r
 ggplot(nba, aes(pts)) +